AlexLandau/ghpush/README.md

 ## Opinions and limitations

 Currently, ghpush requires you to have one commit per PR.
-If someone makes an addition to a PR, you will have to squash that change into your commit if you want to include it.
+If someone makes an addition to a PR, you will have to squash that change into your commit if you want to include it in a subsequent push.

 TODO: Fill in here